New Orleans Pelicans

 The New Orleans Pelicans are an American professional basketball team based in New Orleans.
 The Pelicans compete in the National Basketball Association (NBA) as a member of the Southwest Division of the Western Conference.
 The team plays its home games at Smoothie King Center.

 The Pelicans were established as the New Orleans Hornets in the 2002–03 season when George Shinn, then owner of the Charlotte Hornets, relocated the franchise to New Orleans.
 Due to the damage caused by Hurricane Katrina in 2005, the team temporarily relocated to Oklahoma City, where they spent two seasons as the New Orleans/Oklahoma City Hornets before returning to New Orleans for the 2007–08 season.
 In 2013, the Hornets announced that they would change their name to the New Orleans Pelicans.

 In 22 seasons of play since the original franchise relocated from Charlotte, the New Orleans franchise has achieved an overall regular season record of 831–937 (.470) and qualified for the playoffs nine times.
 Their achievements include two playoff series victories and one division title.
-To date, the franchise has yet to advance to the conference finals, joining the Charlotte Hornets as the only two teams to have never played in that round of the playoffs.

 History

 Basketball in New Orleans

 The Jazz briefly played in New Orleans in the late 1970s and took their team identity from the city's musical history.

 New Orleans had been a founding member of the ABA with the New Orleans Buccaneers (1967–1970), but the lack of a dedicated arena and a poor performance record led the team to relocate to Memphis.
 The city acquired an NBA expansion franchise in June 1974: the New Orleans Jazz (as a tribute to New Orleans' history of originating jazz music).
 The team faced a number of the same logistical and financial woes, and relocated to Salt Lake City in 1979–80.

 One of the few bright spots during the Jazz's tenure in New Orleans was the acquisition of "Pistol" Pete Maravich (who had played college basketball at LSU).
 Although he was considered one of the most entertaining players in the league and won the scoring championship for the 1976–77 season with 31.1 points per game, the Jazz's best record while in New Orleans was 39–43 in the 1977–78 season.

 In 1994, the Minnesota Timberwolves were suffering financially and an ownership group almost purchased the team and moved it to New Orleans.
 The Timberwolves would have played at the Louisiana Superdome until a new arena was constructed.
 Financial problems, however, led to the NBA blocking the move.
 New Orleans would attempt to chase the Vancouver Grizzlies before finally landing another team in 2002.